sohail-RM2004/codeForMRIgnn/README.md

-# NeuroInsight : A GNN + VLM + XAI Framework for 3D MRI Analysis and QnA
+# 🧠 NeuroInsight : A GNN + VLM + XAI Framework for 3D MRI Analysis & QnA
 *A Graph Neural Network + Multimodal AI System for Brain Tumor Segmentation and Interpretation*

 ---